GREAT BEAR RAINFOREST TEN DAY EXPLORER – EXPEDITION KAYAKING

 The handbook answers commonly asked questions.
 However, do not hesitate to contact us with any specific questions you may have.
 The handbook is in PDF format.
 If you do not have a PDF viewer one can be downloaded free from Adobe.

 For quick reference, below is what you should be bringing on your kayak tour.
 We provide everything else.
+Some of the dry bag sizing may differ from what is shown in the videos.

 While the summer months in British Columbia are mostly warm and sunny, we still have a few cold and wet days.
 After all, the coast of British Columbia is the world’s largest temperate rainforest.
 For maximum enjoyment on your trip in all types of weather please bring the items listed below.